This weather has been unbelievable. Heat Records are tumbling. Here are some suggestions to keep you and/or your house cool.

 Heat infiltrates your home in many ways.
 If you have north facing windows and doors, your house will heat up.
 Hot air rises and it becomes trapped in your roof space.
 When the roof becomes hot it acts like an oven element and heats your ceilings.
 The heat is then transferred into your living space from the roof void.
 The way to remove this trapped heat in roofs and attics is proper home ventilation (roof and attic ventilation fans).

-Recently we spent time with Martin Haley from Xchange Air.
 Xchange Air is located in Lane Cove West Business Park, Xchange Air are eXperts in home ventilation, sub floor damp, mould + condensation control .
 They specialise in providing a total solution for poorly ventilated houses.
 Martin has recently returned from Europe where he sources some of his home ventilation fans and products.
 He has been working in the home ventilation business for over 20 years.
 For tips on keeping cool click here.
+In addition to ventilation Xchange Air also installs air – conditioning.

 The Energy Ninja